LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### VK_LAYER_LUNARG_ShaderChecker Pending Work
 - Additional test cases for variously broken SPIRV images
 - Validation of a single SPIRV image in isolation (the spec describes many constraints)
-- Validation of SPIRV use of descriptors against the declared descriptor set layout

 ## VK_LAYER_LUNARG_ParamChecker